Operation Ataman: Kosakenland

 Because two very different ethnic groups were settled systematically within the region by Germany, the Cossacks and the Caucasians, the region was split in half, with Sultan Klych-Girey being put in charge of the areas settled by Circassians and other Caucasian ethnic groups, specifically northern Kosakenland.

-It's worth noting however that not everyone within the newly settled territories remained loyal to the Germans, and some, instead, joined the Italian resistance movement, creating what would be called the "Stalin" batallion.
+It's worth noting however that not everyone within the newly settled territories remained loyal to the Germans, and some, instead, joined the Italian resistance movement, creating what would be called the "Stalin" battalion.

 Up until 29 April 1945, Kosakenland had its own newspaper, named "Kazackaja Zemlja" (Cossack's Land).

 Aftermath

-The Cossacks and the Caucasians would stay within Kosakenland up until the Battle of Ovaro, on 2 May 1945.
+The Cossacks and the Caucasians stayed within Kosakenland up until the Battle of Ovaro, on 2 May 1945.

-With the Allied offensive in Italy advancing, the Cossacks of Carnia started to withdraw from the region and relocated to the Plöcken Pass, where on 9 May 1945, they surrendered to British troops upon crossing the border into Austria, in Lienz.
-Most of them were sent to the soviets for trial, which in turn deported them to the gulags.
-Most of them would die.
+With the Allied offensive in Italy advancing, the Cossacks of Carnia withdrew to the Plöcken Pass and then to Austria, where on 9 May 1945, they surrendered to British troops in Lienz.
+Most of them were forcibly repatriated to the Soviet Union.
+The Cossack leadership was put on trial and executed; the fighting force was sentenced to the Gulag and "special settlements".